ivandavidov/myfire/README.md

 ## Installation

-Download the scripts somewhere on your local machine and execute the following command:
+Download the scripts somewhere on your local machine.
+Go through the scripts and check the variable s at teh beginning of each script.
+Ensure that these variables are correct for your system and then execute the following command:

 ```
 bash myfire-install.sh
 ```

-If you'd like, you can make the installer script executable and run it directly:
+Another installation option is to make the installer script executable and run it directly:

 ```
 chmod +x myfire-install.sh